viethapascal/vulcan-labs-assignment/README.md

 # Cine Reservation App

 ## Architecture
-This application use gPRC to communicate between client and server
+This application use gPRC to communicate between client and server.
+The client CLI provides 2 commands `get-seat-map` and `reserver` to retrieve and do reserve.

-Message schema are defined in `proto` folder
+LevelDB is used to take advantage of key-value and file-based database with no-cost setup

 ![image architect](./pictures/architecture.png)